- Does Development and Peace issue income tax receipts for donations by mail?

 In addition, Development and Peace is also attempting to expand its support base in order to ensure its political and financial autonomy in a context where various levels of government are spreading their support to more organizations involved in international solidarity work, and in assisting people in the Global South.

-Development and Peace conducted a survey of thousands of its donors and a majority of these identified postal appeals as the preferred new fundraising strategy for the organization.
+Development and Peace conducted a survey of thousands of its donors and a majority identified postal appeals as a preferred fundraising strategy for the organization.

 Postal appeals are also the least costly way for Development and Peace to enter into a direct relationship with its donors; people who want to support the organization’s work over the course of the year, or outside of its annual Share Lent campaign in the spring.